ShatadruDas/ShatadruDas/README.md

 - 👋 Hi, I’m @ShatadruDas
-- 👀 I’m interested in .Net.Python,Kubernates,Docker,Web APIs
+- 👀 I’m interested in .Net,.Net Core,Azure,Python,Kubernates,Docker,Web APIs
-- 🌱 I’m currently learning AI/ML
+- 🌱 I’m currently learning AI/ML.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any ideas that improves life.
-- 📫 How to reach me ...
+- 📫 How to reach me: shatadru.das.official@gmail.com

 <!---
 ShatadruDas/ShatadruDas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.